Steve Senu Akorli

-Steve Senu Akorli (12 October 1948 – 26 April 2019) was a Ghanaian politician.
+Steve Senu Akorli (12 October 1948 – 03 March 2019) was a Ghanaian politician.
 He was a member of the Third Parliament of the Fourth Republic representing the Ho East Constituency in the Volta Region of Ghana.

 Early life and education

-Senu was born on 12 October 1948 at Adakpu Kpetsuon in the Volta Region of Ghana.
+Senu was born on 12 October 1948 at Adakpu Kpetsu in the Volta Region of Ghana.

 Politics

 Senu was elected into the first parliament of the fourth republic of Ghana on 7 January 1993 after he was pronounced winner at the 1992 Ghanaian parliamentary election held on 29 December 1992 on the Ticket of the National Democratic Congress.
 He represented the Ho East Constituency in the First, Second and Third Parliament of the Fourth Republic.